imathis/clash/README.md

 ### CLI options

 ```
--f, --file    FILE      Use a specific test file (default: .clash.yml)
+-f, --file    FILE      Use a specific test file (default: _clash.yml)
 -c, --context NUMBER    On diff errors, show NUMBER of lines of surrounding context (default: 2)
 -l, --list              Print a list of tests' numbers and titles (does not run tests)
 -d, --debug             Display output from system commands in tests
 -h, --help              Show this message
 ```

-Clash reads its configuration from a .clash.yml file in the root of your project.
+Clash reads its configuration from a _clash.yml file.
 Use the --file option to choose a different configuration file.

 ### Example usage: